BrianPugh/cyclopts/docs/source/rules.rst

    │ *  AGE --age    [required]                             │
    ╰────────────────────────────────────────────────────────╯

 This can be used to conveniently share parameters between commands, and to create a global config object.
-See TODO.
+See :ref:`Sharing Parameters`.

 ^^^^^^^^^^
 Docstrings